gcallah/BookReviews/gray.md

 "Verkhovensky represents a type of intellectual familiar the world over.
 Recycling the fashionable detritus that millions like him unthinkingly believe, he is convinced of his independence of mind." — John Gray

-" Lenin and Stalin aimed to remake human beings on a new model.
+"Lenin and Stalin aimed to remake human beings on a new model.
 The Leviathan they created bred an elite of Hobbesian survivors, then killed them."
 (83)

 "The psychology of the political believer is not confined interwar communists and fellow travelers.
 The same mixture of